KILTprotocol/docs/docs/concepts/02_did.md

 Here, there is no `light:` component, which indicates that the DID is a full DID and that the keys associated with it must not be derived from the DID identifier, but must be retrieved from the KILT blockchain.

-Along with an authentication key, an encryption key, and service endpoints, a full DID also supports an **attestation key**, which must be used to write CTypes and attestations on the blockchain, and a **delegation key**, which must be used to write delegations on the blockchain.
+Along with an authentication key, an encryption key, and services, a full DID also supports an **attestation key**, which must be used to write CTypes and attestations on the blockchain, and a **delegation key**, which must be used to write delegations on the blockchain.

 ## Migrating a Light DID to a Full DID